-Host Dispatch is a site dedicated to honest and real reviews of various web hosting companies I have used personally.
-Unlike many other web hosting review sites that base their ratings on the amount of referral fee they can get from each provider, I actually look at things that matter when it comes to hosting a site and how each company compares to the next.
+Host Dispatch is a site dedicated to honest and real reviews of various web hosting companies I have used throughout the years.
+Unlike many other web hosting review sites that base their ratings on the amount of referral fees they can get from each provider, I actually look at things that matter when it comes to hosting a site, and how each company compares to the next.

-I then use the information gained from my personal experience with these companies to give you a comprehensive review of each one, how they compare to each other and whether or not they are the right choice for your hosting needs.
+I then use the information gained from my personal experience to give you a comprehensive review of each company and how they compare to each other, and whether or not they are the right choice for your hosting needs.

-But before we get to that, let’s get a better understanding of hosting actually is and why you need one.
+But before we get to that, let’s get a better understanding of what hosting actually is, and why you need one.

 What is Web Hosting Anyway?